tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

    elements in array.

 -  MIN\_TOP\_SORTVAL()
--  Returns sort key value of the worst found element in the current top-N matches if sort key is float and 0 otherwise.
+-  Returns sort key value of the w.html found element in the current top-N matches if sort key is float and 0 otherwise.

 -  MIN\_TOP\_WEIGHT()
--  Returns weight of the worst found element in the current top-N matches.
+-  Returns weight of the w.html found element in the current top-N matches.

 -  PACKEDFACTORS()